programmes

 Infrastructure Planning Best Practice

 Planning and regulatory hurdles are a key barrier to wide-scale infrastructure deployment for zero emission HGVs.
-In December 2023, we will publish a reference document for stakeholders involved in planning, design and roll out of battery-electric charging and hydrogen refuelling infrastructure.
+We will shortly be publishing a reference document for stakeholders involved in planning, design and roll out of battery-electric charging and hydrogen refuelling infrastructure.

 We will consider the overall system of HGV charging / refuelling, and the decisions needed from the earliest concept stage through to operations.
 Our scope includes barriers, existing and emerging guidance, charging/refuelling location, the planning and regulatory landscape, funding and case studies.